xsxo/regnhttp/README.md

 - Built-in Socket Proxy Connection

 ## How To Use RegnHTTP
-- insatll the package: `go get github.com/xsxo/regnhttp`
+- insatll the package: `go install github.com/xsxo/regnhttp@latest`
 - Take a lock at The Examples folder: [Examples](https://github.com/xsxo/regnhttp/tree/master/examples)